 Public transport within Naples

-Two companies organize Naples public transportation.
-Including busses (AMV), Metro (lines 1, 2, and 6), Circumvesuviana, Circumfegrea, Cumana train lines, and funicular.
-Visitors can use all these public transport options around the Naples zone with official TIC tickets.
-Different ticket types are:
+Two companies manage public transportation in Naples.
+This includes buses (AMV), the Metro (lines 1, 2, and 6), Circumvesuviana, Circumflegrea, Cumana train lines, and the funicular.
+Visitors can use all these public transport options within the Naples area with the official TIC tickets.

-Tickets for monthly and annually are also available.
-You can claim your TIC tickets from tobacco shops (tobacconists), newsagents, and ticket machines.
+Monthly and annual tickets are also available.
+You can purchase TIC tickets from tobacco shops (tobacconists), newsstands, and ticket machines.

 Transport to Pompeii and Mount Vesuvius

-Pompeii is about 24 km from Naples and the best way to get there is with Circumvesuviana trains.
-One-way costs 4 € and the journey lasts about 30 minutes.
-The ticket can be bought from train stations.
+Pompeii is approximately 24 km from Naples, and the most convenient way to reach it is by taking the Circumvesuviana trains.
+A one-way trip costs 4 € and takes about 30 minutes.
+Tickets can be purchased at train stations.

-World-famous and one of the most photographic spots, Amalfi Coast is just 58 km away from Naples.
-It’s easily reached by public transport.
+The world-renowned and highly photogenic Amalfi Coast is just 58 km from Naples and easily accessible by public transport.

 Where To Stay In Naples, Italy

-Naples has several options from budget to luxury.
-Prices start from about 15 euros per night in budget hostels to about 50 euros in mid-range hotels.
-Here are some budget housing recommendations:
+Naples offers a range of accommodations, from budget to luxury.
+Prices begin at approximately 20 euros per night for budget hostels and can go up to around 60 euros for mid-range hotels.
+Here are some budget accommodation recommendations:

 Naples Cuisine